fatmabenazouz/University-Staff_Dashboard/README.md

 ## Project Overview

-Welcome to the final summative project of the Advanced Front-End module.
 This group project is to showcase advanced front-end development skills by building a dynamic and user-friendly dashboard for a university residence management system.

 ## Project Description
 Develop a responsive and interactive dashboard for university residence staff using HTML, CSS, JavaScript, and a chosen framework (Bootstrap or Tailwind).
 The dashboard should provide functionalities like: